 - 1. State Conditional Funding.
-As described in more detail above, if the CSDE's proposed legislation is successful, Connecticut's 30 lowest-performing Alliance Districts will receive an additional \$39.5 million in annual funding, if and only if they agree to enact a series of meaningful reforms.
+As described in more detail above, Connecticut's 30 lowest-performing Alliance Districts will receive an additional \$39.5 million in annual funding, if and only if they agree to enact a series of meaningful reforms.
 To receive its allotted increase, each Alliance District must submit a strategic plan that includes a description of how the district will implement a system of tiered interventions for schools based on school-level student performance.
 These Alliance Districts will be responsible for diagnosing, supporting, and-if necessary-intervening in the Focus and Review Schools within their jurisdictions. - 2.
 Title I Funding.
 Some districts contain Focus and Review Schools but are not among the lowest 30 districts in the state.
-These districts will be able to use up to 20% of their Title I funding to intervene in these schools, but if they choose not to, they will no longer be eligible to receive their Title I funds.

-3. Statutory Authority.
+These districts will be able to use up to 20% of their Title I funding to intervene in these schools.
+If districts do not support and intervene in their Focus and Review schools, then they will no longer be eligible to receive their Title I funds. - 3.
+Statutory Authority.
 If a district that is not an Alliance District and that does not receive Title I funds contains a Review School, the state can exercise its statutory power to ensure that the district complies with the state policy requiring it to diagnose the needs of the school, assist the school in developing an improvement plan, submit that plan to the state for approval, and monitor the implementation of interventions.